The numbers are in and they are very concerning:

 There Is Hope

 If you are prediabetic, there is hope.
 Studies have shown that modifying your lifestyle and losing weight can help prevent or delay Type 2 Diabetes (2).
-The CDC-led National Diabetes Prevention Program (National DPP) is one such program that can help.
+This is where I can help.
+Using the National Diabetes Prevention Program (National DPP), I can help you achieve this goal.

-The National DPP was created in 2010 to tackle the growing burden of prediabetes and Type 2 Diabetes (3).
+The National Diabetes Prevention Program (DPP) was created in 2010 to tackle the growing burden of Prediabetes and Type 2 Diabetes (3).
 The main aspect of the program is the lifestyle change program which provides:

 References